jacobobryant/biff/slate/source/index.html.md

 Biff is currently alpha quality.
 Join `#biff` on <a href="http://clojurians.net" target="_blank">Clojurians Slack</a> for discussion.
 Feel free to reach out for help, bug reports or anything else.
-I spend most of my time trying to figure out how the h\*ck to do marketing for Findka, so Biff-related distractions are always welcome.
-Also see the <a href="https://github.com/jacobobryant/biff/issues" target="_blank">issues</a>
+Also see the <a href="https://github.com/jacobobryant/biff/issues" target="_blank">issues</a> on Github.
-on Github.

 # Getting started